Scille/parsec-cloud/docs/hosting/administration/shared_recovery.rst

   via Parsec CLI.
 For a user friendly way to recover access to your organization see :ref:`Recovery files<doc_userguide_recovery_files>`.

-The shared recovery allows a user to recover access to its organization by distributing the information required to recover its account (the "secret") among a group of users of the organization.
+The shared recovery allows a user to recover access to their organization by distributing the information required to recover their account (the "secret") among a group of users of the organization.
 The information is divided into parts (the "shares") from which the secret can be reassembled only when quorum is achieved, i.e. a sufficient number of shares (the "threshold") are combined,